Yael Averbuch West

-Yael Averbuch West (born Yael Friedman Averbuch; November 3, 1986) is an American former professional soccer player.
-She was formerly the executive director of the National Women's Soccer League Players Association and is the current general manager of Gotham FC.
-A retired professional soccer player, she last played as a defender for Seattle Reign FC in the National Women's Soccer League.
+Yael Averbuch West (born Yael Friedman Averbuch; November 3, 1986) is an American soccer executive and former professional player who is the general manager of Gotham FC of the National Women's Soccer League (NWSL).
+She was previously the founding president of the National Women's Soccer League Players Association (NWSLPA).

-During her career as a center midfielder at the University of North Carolina at Chapel Hill, Averbuch was named national player of the year by both Soccer Buzz and Top Drawer Soccer.
-Averbuch was selected in the first round of the 2009 WPS Draft (4th overall) by her home state team, Sky Blue FC.
-She later played for Kopparbergs/Göteborg FC in the Damallsvenskan and the UEFA Women's Champions League and made a brief stint with WFC Rossiyanka.
-She is a two-time WPS champion with Sky Blue FC and the Western New York Flash.
+Averbuch played college soccer for the North Carolina Tar Heels, winning two national championships and earning first-team All-American honors twice.
+She was picked third overall by Sky Blue FC (later known as Gotham FC) in the 2009 WPS Draft and won WPS championships with Sky Blue and the Western New York Flash.
+After the WPS folded, she made a brief stint with WFC Rossiyanka and played for Kopparbergs/Göteborg FC.
+In 2014, she was allocated to the NWSL's Washington Spirit, then signed with FC Kansas City and won the NWSL Championship in her debut season in 2015.
+She retired with the Seattle Reign in 2018.
+Internationally, she played for the United States at every youth level and represented the senior national team from 2007 to 2013, earning 26 caps and scoring 1 goal.

-Averbuch played for the United States at every level of the youth national teams and represented the United States women's national soccer team from 2007 to 2013.
+Averbuch helped create the NWSLPA in 2017 and was president until 2019.
+She was named general manager of Gotham FC in 2021.
+Under her leadership, the club won the 2023 and 2025 NWSL Championships.

 Early life

-Averbuch, who is Jewish, was born in New York City.
+Yael Averbuch, who is Jewish, was born in New York City.
 She is the daughter of Gloria Averbuch and Paul Friedman.
-Her middle name is her father's last name and her last name is her mother's maiden name.
+Her middle name Friedman is her father's last name and her last name Averbuch is her mother's maiden name.
 Yael is a common Hebrew name taken from the biblical book of Judges.
 Yael killed the enemy general Sisera.
 The word Yael can also be translated as ibex, mountain goat, or as the verb "to go up".

 Averbuch grew up in Montclair, New Jersey, where she attended Montclair High School, graduating in 2005.
 Yael attained High Honor Roll status all four years in high school.
 She did not play high school soccer, concentrating on club soccer instead.
 She was named an NSCAA All-American and USYSA All-American as a sophomore, junior and senior.
 As a junior and senior, she was named Parade All-American.